paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

     (ii) the proposal to issue such warrants, options, or rights is authorized by the shareholders or partners of such business development company, and such issuance is approved by the required majority (as defined in section 80a–56(o) of this title) of the directors of or general partners in such company on the basis that such issuance is in the best interests of the company and its shareholders or partners.
   Notwithstanding this paragraph, the amount of voting securities that would result from the exercise of all outstanding warrants, options, and rights at the time of issuance shall not exceed 25 per centum of the outstanding voting securities of the business development company, except that if the amount of voting securities that would result from the exercise of all outstanding warrants, options, and rights issued to such company’s directors, officers, employees, and general partners pursuant to any executive compensation plan meeting the requirements of subparagraph (B) of this paragraph would exceed 15 per centum of the outstanding voting securities of such company, then the total amount of voting securities that would result from the exercise of all outstanding warrants, options, and rights at the time of issuance shall not exceed 20 per centum of the outstanding voting securities of such company.

-(4) For purposes of measuring the asset coverage requirements of [section 80a–18(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80a–18/a&num=0&edition=prelim), a senior security created by the guarantee by a business development company of indebtedness issued by another company shall be the amount of the maximum potential liability less the fair market value of the net unencumbered assets (plus the indebtedness which has been guaranteed) available in the borrowing company whose debts have been guaranteed, except that a guarantee issued by a business development company of indebtedness issued by a company which is a wholly-owned subsidiary of the business development company and is licensed as a small business investment company under the Small Business Investment Act of 1958 [[15 U.S.C.
+(5) For purposes of measuring the asset coverage requirements of [section 80a–18(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80a–18/a&num=0&edition=prelim), a senior security created by the guarantee by a business development company of indebtedness issued by another company shall be the amount of the maximum potential liability less the fair market value of the net unencumbered assets (plus the indebtedness which has been guaranteed) available in the borrowing company whose debts have been guaranteed, except that a guarantee issued by a business development company of indebtedness issued by a company which is a wholly-owned subsidiary of the business development company and is licensed as a small business investment company under the Small Business Investment Act of 1958 [[15 U.S.C.
 661](./chapter-14b-small-business-investment-program.md#section-661) et seq.] shall not be deemed to be a senior security of such business development company for purposes of [section 80a–18(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80a–18/a&num=0&edition=prelim) if the amount of the indebtedness at the time of its issuance by the borrowing company is itself taken fully into account as a liability by such business development company, as if it were issued by such business development company, in determining whether such business development company, at that time, satisfies the asset coverage requirements of [section 80a–18(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80a–18/a&num=0&edition=prelim).

 **(b) Compliance** A business development company shall comply with the provisions of this section at the time it becomes subject to sections 80a–54 through 80a–64 of this title, as if it were issuing a security of each class which it has outstanding at such time.

 ### Statutory Notes

 #### References in Text
+This subchapter, referred to in subsec. (a)(1), (2), was in the original “this Act”, meaning title I of act Aug.
+22, 1940, ch.
+686, known as the Investment Company Act of 1940, which is classified generally to this subchapter.

-The Small Business Investment Act of 1958, referred to in subsec. (a)(4), is Pub.
+The Small Business Investment Act of 1958, referred to in subsec. (a)(5), is Pub.
 L. 85–699, Aug.
 21, 1958, 72 Stat.
-689), as amended, which is classified principally to chapter 14B (§ 661 et seq.) of this title.
+689), which is classified principally to chapter 14B (§ 661 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 661 of this title](./chapter-14b-small-business-investment-program.md#section-661) and Tables.

 #### Amendments
+2018—Subsec. (a).
+Pub.
+L. 115–141 added pars.
+(1) and (2), redesignated former pars.
+(2) to (4) as (3) to (5), respectively, and struck out former par.
+(1) which read as follows: “The asset coverage requirements of section 80a–18(a)(1)(A) and (B) of this title applicable to business development companies shall be 200 per centum.”

 2010—Subsec. (a)(3)(B)(iii).
 Pub.
 L. 111–203 substituted “[section 80b–5(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80b–5/a/1&num=0&edition=prelim)” for “paragraph (1) of [section 80b–5 of this title](./chapter-2d-investment-companies-and-advisers.md#section-80b-5)” and “paragraph (1) or (2) of [section 80b–5(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80b–5/b&num=0&edition=prelim)” for “clause (A) or (B) of that section”.

 1996—Subsec. (a)(2).
 Pub.
 L. 104–290, § 506(1), substituted a period for “if such business development company does not have outstanding any publicly held indebtedness, and all such securities of each class are—